Cherreads

 [Path Progress Logged.
 Class Evolution Tease: Locked - Apex Predator]

-He forced himself upright, his vision swimming with a sudden flash of vertigo.
-Checked himself — hoping for no damage.
-He rolled his shoulder where the massive thing had clipped him going past, but as the initial adrenaline spike leveled out, the reality of the hit set in.
+He forced himself upright.
+His vision swam with a sudden flash of vertigo.
+He checked himself, hoping for no severe damage.
+He rolled his shoulder where the massive thing had clipped him going past.
+The initial adrenaline spike leveled out, letting the reality of the hit set in.
 A jagged, breathless ache ground deep into his ribs.
-Bruised, bleeding, and stripped of his only blade.
+He was bruised, bleeding, and stripped of his only blade.
 Not fine.

 The angle was correct, Khan said.

 I've done throats before.
 Different shape on this one.
 Will crouched next to it, pressing a hand against his aching side.
 He was already thinking about what was usable.
 The teeth were dense, the claws longer than a normal coyote's, the hide thick.
-Tutorial instinct taking over — you kill it, you take what it offers, you move.
+Tutorial instinct took over.
+You kill it, you take what it offers, you move.
 The intelligence is new, though.
 It actually thought about me.

 Everything out here has had a hundred thousand years to think.
 Respect that without fearing it.